raiguard/muon/design/Brainstorming.md

 ## Modal control

 Muon will use a modal control scheme based on [Kakoune](https://kakoune.org/).
-While this will be an enormous turn-off to Vim and Emacs users, Kakoune's control scheme is designed around consistency, and has numerous advantages over Vim and Emacs' control schemes.
-The Kakoune author wrote an [amazing piece](https://kakoune.org/why-kakoune/why-kakoune.html) on the philosophy behind its control scheme.
-Investing a few weeks into learning Kakoune's control scheme is definitely worth the effort.
+While this will be an enormous turn-off to Vim and Emacs users, Kakoune's author wrote an [amazing piece](https://kakoune.org/why-kakoune/why-kakoune.html) about the philosophy behind the model.
+It is a consistent and predictable way of moving around your code.
+For the reasons listed in that piece, Kakoune will be used as the basis of Muon's control scheme.

 ## Widgets